MEChA: Criticism

 In 2008, a passage from MEChA's national website read: 'As Chicanas and Chicanos of Aztlán, we are a nationalist movement of Indigenous Gente that lay claim to the land that is ours by birthright.
 As a nationalist movement we seek to free our people from the exploitation of an oppressive society that occupies our land.
 Thus, the principle of nationalism serves to preserve the cultural traditions of La Familia de La Raza and promotes our identity as a Chicana/Chicano Gente.'
 Such statements have led MEChA to be criticized by right-wing sources, including the National Review and Michelle Malkin which alleges that MEChA is tinged with racist and separatist views.
 The Times Online has referred to MEChA as "a radical Mexican student organisation" in describing the associations of 2003 California gubernatorial candidate Cruz Bustamante.

-Critics also point out the group's use of the word Aztlán: To many, this word calls to mind a mythical region comprising much of the Southwestern United States and as a result, some critics feel use of the phrase implies support for the controversial theory of reconquista.
-While MEChA supporters point out that the Aztlan mythology itself does not refer to reclaiming conquered lands, it simply describes the mythical home of the Aztec people.
+Critics also point out the group's use of the word Aztlán: To many, this word calls to mind a once real region comprising much of the Southwestern United States and as a result, some critics feel use of the phrase implies support for the controversial theory of reconquista.
+While MEChA supporters point out that the Aztlan mythology itself does not refer to reclaiming conquered lands, it simply describes the home of the Aztec people.

 Critics of MECha regard the phrase "Por La Raza todo, Fuera de La Raza nada" as ethnocentric and racist.
 This phrase appears in El Plan Espiritual de Aztlán as the official "slogan" of MEChA.
 MEChA members themselves differ in their interpretations of "La Raza".
 While some use the term to strictly refer to only mestizos and Chicanos, others use it to mean all Hispanics and minorities.
-Jose Vasconcelos defined the "La Raza" racial supremacy doctrine for Hispanics and mestizos in his book, La raza cósmica.
-During WWII, Vasconcelos was one of the most prominent Nazi agents and propagandists in Mexico.
 A possible origin of the phrase is the Cuban Revolution, which used the similar slogan "Por la revolución todo, fuera de la revolución nada!"
 According to the official MEChA website, the organization "does not exclude membership based on socio-economic status, gender, race, or orientation."